 Before you rush out to purchase that new cordless tool, take a minute to consider what other woodworking power tools you are likely to buy in the future.
 The reason for this is that nearly all good quality cordless tools nowadays take the same batteries.

 Your first cordless tool is likely to be a cordless screwdriver /drill.
 These generally come standard in a boxed set that contains your drill, two batteries, and a battery charger.
 With this set up you are able to buy other woodworking power tools that are compatible with the batteries you already have.
+This is a game-changer for cordless tools.
+The most expensive part of any cordless tool ist the batteries, being able to interchange one set of batteries is just great.

-These add on woodworking power tools are often called ‘skins’.
+These add to woodworking power tools are often called ‘skins’.
 This is a great way to buy new power tools as they are relatively inexpensive.
 The most expensive part of your tools set up is the batteries that power them.
 You already own these with your cordless drill set.

 At this point its worth considering what brands you are looking at what ‘skins’ are available for that brand that you may like to add at a later date.
 For example, Dewalt and Milwaukee have battery powered miter saws, circular saws, renovators, impact tools, saw tables. grinders, blowers, jigsaws, job site radios, and more tools coming on stream every year.
 Cordless tools now have powerful batteries and are more reliable.
 It is the best way to go!